 - SENCo Network meeting (An evening meeting for SENCO’s from PVI settings, providing networking opportunities, information sharing and training opportunities)

-- Early Years Cluster meeting (brief twilight meetings with a choice of two dates, in different locations across Slough, providing sector updates, moderation activity and networking opportunities for practitioners)
+- Early Years Cluster meeting (brief twilight meeting, in different locations across Slough, providing sector updates, moderation activity and networking opportunities for practitioners)